dmcken/docker-laravel/README.md

 # docker-laravel

-A quick local setup for laravel meant for local developement.
+A quick local setup for laravel meant for local development.

 Run docker and build: